BlockIo/block_io-php/README.md

 ===========

 **Current Release**: 2.0.0
 **08/21/21**: BREAKING CHANGES.
 Interfaces have changed, and API responses no longer throw exceptions.
 Test thoroughly before use.
-You will manage exceptions yourself.

 PHP wrapper for [Block.io](https://block.io/) for use with [Dogecoin](http://dogecoin.com/), [Bitcoin](http://bitcoin.org/), and [Litecoin](http://litecoin.org).
 Simple abstraction layer on top of existing API interfaces, and automatic JSON decoding on response.

 ### Requirements

 This library requires: gmp, cURL, mbstring, and bcmath extensions.
 PHP7.2, PHP7.3, PHP7.4, or PHP8.0.

 ### Warning